 We already know that there are lots of different cannabinoids you can find in the cannabis family, but there are two key ones that help distinguish between hemp and marijuana.
 The first, and most famous, is THC.
 This is the compound that induces most of the effects typically associated with smoking cannabis, and is found in high amounts in marijuana.

 The second most prevalent cannabinoid is CBD.
 Research has continuously shown that CBD will not get you high, and is provenly safe for human use.
-CBD is typically found in high percentages in hemp, whilst there will be very little THC.
-All of our CBD oils and CBD topicals contain absolutely no THC.
+CBD is typically found in high percentages in hemp, while there will be very little THC.
+All of our CBD products, from our CBD oils to our CBD topicals contain 0% THC.